apacheignite/documentation/clustering/docker-deployment.md

-Docker packages Ignite with all of its dependencies into a standardized container.
-That allows to simplify downloading Ignite distibutive, deploing users' code and configure nodes.
+[Docker](https://www.docker.com) packages Ignite with all of its dependencies into a standardized container.
+Docker automates downloading the Ignite release, deploying users' code into Ignite, and configuring nodes.

 Ignite docker container can run it two modes:
-[block:callout]
-{
-  "type": "success",
-  "body": "For information about Docker refer to [www.docker.com](https://www.docker.com/" }
-[/block]

 [block:api-header]
 {
   "type": "basic",